var-rishabh/ecom-scraper/README.md

-# Ecom Scrapper
+# Ecom Scraper

-Ecom Scrapper is a Python project for scraping product details from e-commerce websites like Amazon, Noon, and Cartlow.
+Ecom Scraper is a Python project for scraping product details from e-commerce websites like Amazon, Noon, and Cartlow.
 It allows you to extract product information such as title, price, rating, and description, and store it in a structured format for further analysis.

 ![Python](https://img.shields.io/badge/python-blue.svg?style=for-the-badge&logo=python&logoColor=white)